Continuing Education Activity

 The differential diagnosis should include any substance or condition that may alter mentation, result in tachycardia, urinary retention, seizures, or other anticholinergic effects.
 Other organic processes should also be included, such as meningitis or sepsis.
 To help with ruling out causes, the time of onset of delirium is important.
 Toxin-induced delirium occurs more rapidly and abruptly than organic causes.
 In patients with altered mental status, hyperthermia, and agitation, salicylate toxicity should also be ruled out.

 Given early identification and management in a timely manner, the prognosis for diphenhydramine toxicity or overdose is good.
 Recovery is likely; however, complications may occur from prolonged hospital stays such as pneumonia.
-Patients may be considered for discharge if they remain asymptomatic beyond four hours of diphenhydramine oral exposure or eight hours if dermal exposure.
+Therefore, patients may be considered for discharge if they remain asymptomatic beyond four hours of diphenhydramine oral exposure or eight hours if dermal exposure.
 However, a patient may be admitted if they display moderate to severe signs of anticholinergic toxicity.

 Education to both the patients and the parents of pediatric patients about the proper use of medication is important.
 Parents should be educated not to use diphenhydramine in children younger than 12 years of age without the direction of a physician.
-Patients should also be educated about over the counter products containing diphenhydramine and other anticholinergic medications.
+Patients should also be educated about over-the-counter products containing diphenhydramine and other anticholinergic medications.

 In patients with severe toxicity, a consult to a medical toxicologist or poison control center may be beneficial.
 If intoxication or overdose occurred accidentally, patient or caregiver education is key to decrease repeated episodes.
 Proper storage techniques and the utilization of children-proof containers should be emphasized to keep medications out of the reach of children, given most incidences are pediatric.
 Collaboration with emergency medicine pharmacists might be beneficial as they can recommend appropriate supportive therapy and identify any drug-drug interactions as well.
 Concomitant administration of diphenhydramine with other medications that can also cause sedation or respiratory depression should be avoided.